Graphight/Graphight.github.io/pages/about.md

 # About

-I am at my happiest when learning new things and deep diving into random topics with passionate individuals.
+I am a Machine Learning Engineer located in Boston, MA, with 8 years building production systems at TB/PB scale.
-I love problem solving and the challenge of breaking down complex topics into digestable chunks, naturaly, mentoring has been something that I have enjoyed picking up over the past few years, taking on interns for Ströer each summer and mentoring early career individuals outside of work.
+I have a Physics background and a track record of measurable business impact including foundational tech for a $20M+ company.
-In my limited spare time I enjoy finding and completing all the escape rooms we can with my wife, playing and attempting to create video games, and travelling.
+I thrive when learning new domains and greatly enjoy deep diving into random topics with passionate individuals.

 ## Career